junbozhu/Identify-Topological-Material-with-Neural-Network/README.md

 parameter sets are discussed.
 Attempt via automatic machine learning function of H2O gives instead 91% test accuracy, and indicates that gradient boosting machine is better model.

+For detailed report please see "Identify Topological Material with Machine Learning - Report.pdf"